d3/d3-axis/README.md

     .call(axis);
 ```

+Once created, the orientation of an axis is fixed.
+To change the orientation of an axis, remove the old axis and create a new axis.

 <a name="axisTop" href="#axisTop">#</a> d3.<b>axisTop</b>(<i>scale</i>)

 Constructs a new top-oriented axis generator for the given [scale](https://github.com/d3/d3-scale), with empty [tick arguments](#axis_ticks), a [tick size](#axis_tickSize) of 6 and [padding](#axis_tickPadding) of 3.
 In this orientation, ticks are drawn above the horizontal domain path.